Making a Website Using Blogdown, Hugo, and GitHub Pages.

 - Your viewer window displays the homepage of your site.

 - If you click the “Show in New Window” button on the top left of your viewer window, your website will open in your local web browser.
-To return to R editing, click the Stop sign in the right hand side of the RStudio console window.
+To return to R editing, click the Stop sign in the right hand side of the RStudio console window. + Note: this site is not yet “live”, so you can only access it from your computer.

 Everything we just discussed is what happened in R. Let’s take a look at our working directory folder.